YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The journal-option-list contains keywords separated with commas (,) enclosed in double quotes "".
 These double quotes are optional when the list contains only one keyword.
 This option list is a super set of the journal-option-list available through GDE.

-* -NOJOURNAL specifies that the database does not allow journaling, or disables journaling for a database that currently has it enabled.
-It is equivalent to -JOURNAL=DISABLE.
+* NOJOURNAL specifies that the database does not allow journaling, or disables journaling for a database that currently has it enabled.
+It is equivalent to JOURNAL=DISABLE.

-* -NOJOURNAL does not accept an argument assignment.
+* NOJOURNAL does not accept an argument assignment.
 It does not create new journal files.
-When a database has been SET -NOJOURNAL, it appears to have no journaling file name or other characteristics.
+When a database has been SET NOJOURNAL, it appears to have no journaling file name or other characteristics.

-* -JOURNAL= enables journaling for a database file. -JOURNAL= takes one or more arguments in a journal-option-list.
-As long as journaling is ENABLED and turned ON at the end of the command, SET -JOURNAL= always creates a new version of the specified journal file(s).
+* JOURNAL enables journaling for a database file.
+JOURNAL takes one or more arguments in a journal-option-list.
+As long as journaling is ENABLED and turned ON at the end of the command, SET JOURNAL always creates a new version of the specified journal file(s).

-* -NOJOURNAL specifies that the database does not allow journaling, or disable journaling for a database where journaling is active.
+* NOJOURNAL specifies that the database does not allow journaling, or that it disables journaling for a database where journaling is active.

 * Enable BEFORE_IMAGE or NOBEFORE_IMAGE journaling for a database file.

-* As long as journaling is ENABLED and turned ON at the end of the command, SET -JOURNAL= always creates a new version of the specified journal file(s).
+* As long as journaling is ENABLED and turned ON at the end of the command, SET JOURNAL always creates a new version of the specified journal file(s).

-* Every MUPIP SET -JOURNAL command on a database file that specifies an ON or OFF journal-activation option causes the values of all explicitly specified journal-file-options to be stored in the database overriding any previously established characteristics for those options.
+* Every MUPIP SET JOURNAL command on a database file that specifies an ON or OFF journal-activation option causes the values of all explicitly specified journal-file-options to be stored in the database overriding any previously established characteristics for those options.

-* If you specify both -JOURNAL and -NOJOURNAL in the same command line, the latter takes effect.
+* If you specify both JOURNAL and NOJOURNAL in the same command line, the latter prevails.

 * Whenever MUPIP SET creates a new journal file, it uses all the values for journal-file-options that the user explicitly specifies in the command line for the new journal file.
 If you do not specify a journal-file-option, MUPIP SET takes the characteristics of the existing journal file.

-* MUPIP SET supports qualifiers (like -ACCESS_METHOD, and so on) to change non-journaling characteristics of database file(s).
-If you specify these qualifiers, -JOURNAL MUPIP SET modifies the non-journaling characteristics first and then moves on to modify the journaling characteristics.
+* MUPIP SET supports qualifiers (like ACCESS_METHOD, and so on) to change non-journaling characteristics of database file(s).
+If you specify these qualifiers, JOURNAL MUPIP SET modifies the non-journaling characteristics first and then moves on to modify the journaling characteristics.
 Command execution stops when it encounters an error.
 If MUPIP SET encounters an error in processing the command line or the non-journaling characteristics, it makes no changes to any characteristics.
 However, if MUPIP SET encounters an error in processing the journaling characteristics, the non-journaling characteristics have already been successfully changed.

-* -NOJOURNAL is equivalent to -JOURNAL=DISABLE.

-* -NOJOURNAL does not accept an argument assignment.
-It does not create new journal files.
-When a database has been SET -NOJOURNAL, it appears to have no journaling file name or other characteristics.

 For details on the journal-option-list refer to :ref:`set-journal-options`.